k6qin/cse15l-lab-reports/lab-report-week-7.md

 ---
 * Part 2: Workflow Strategies

+-On VSCode: 93 seconds, have to go through each line in the file to change the string, `scp` to remote, sign in to remote, and test the file there, takes much more time.

+-On Vim: 35 seconds, using Vim shortcuts made changing the string faster, and since I am already in remote, I just have to run `bash test.sh` after made changes in Vim, which results in less time taken.

-Which of these two styles would you prefer using if you had to work on a program that you were running remotely, and why?
+-Which of these two styles would you prefer using if you had to work on a program that you were running remotely, and why?

-I would

 What about the project or task might factor into your decision one way or another?
 (If nothing would affect your decision, say so and why!)

+I would prefer to work in Vim if the program is running remotely, as it is much more efficient and time-saving, given that I am familiar with the Vim commands.
+However, if the project is more time-consuming, and does not require tasks that would be performed faster in Vim (multiple edit task), I would probably work with the first style, since time is not a concern and I am more familiar with that traditional style.
+Though, this decision is subject to change once I get more familiar with Vim.